micheleriva/mjn/README.md

 </div>

 <h6 align="center">
-Simple pseudo-monoid to check if a key or a value exists in an object.
+Simple utility to check if a key or a value exists in an object.
 </h6>

 <p align="center">